RjPatil27/ACA-Project/README.md

 ---

-#### 2) SOBEL EDGE DETECTION ALGORITHM:The Sobel
+#### 2) SOBEL EDGE DETECTION ALGORITHM:
 ---
-Edge Detection algorithm is an image edge detection algo- rithm that employs the Sobel operator.
+The Sobel Edge Detection algorithm is an image edge detection algorithm that employs the Sobel operator.
 Irwin Sobel and Gary Feldman are the creators.
 The Sobel operator is based on convolving the image in the horizontal and vertical directions with a thin, separable, integer-valued filter, and thus is com-